Support Women Like Bradley Cooper

 I bet she also didn’t picture a man like Bradley Cooper stepping up to champion her equal pay cause.
 But he has.
 In doing so, he has made it okay to advocate for being fair to women.

-To read more about diversity in executive recruiting, check out our Diversity Blog Post Collection which includes articles like The Latest 2020 Gender Pay Gap Statistics and The Cost of Devaluing Women Executives.
+To read more about diversity in executive recruiting, check out our Diversity Blog Post Collection, Executive Search Collection, and the blog post on The Cost of Devaluing Women Executives.